jsinger67/parol/book/src/SemanticActions.md

 ## Semantic actions in Vanilla mode

+>Note that this mode is not supported anymore in versions greater 1.
+To comprehend the realization back then you should visit branch [release1.0](https://github.com/jsinger67/parol/tree/release1.0).

 In the less comfortable vanilla mode there are some differences we will address next.

 The functions in the semantic actions trait correspond to the *productions* of the